LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 In this article, we will create an Azure serverless function to retrieve ESG universe data from RDP.
 We need to create a wrapper class on top of RDP API.
 Then we can use it in our serverless function.
 Below is a list of functions we need for our class.

-1) The first one is a function that works just like an authentication proxy to get OAuth2 access token from RDP Authentication services and return the data in JSON format to the client app.
+1) The first one is a function that works like a proxy to get OAuth2 access token from RDP Authentication services and return the JSON format to the client app.
 It can share this function with any application that wants to get an access token from RDP.

 2) The second one is the function for retrieve ESG universe data from the ESG service.
 The API call is time-consuming and consumes much bandwidth.
 This function is quite useful when the client app wants to search a Ric or PermId that is supported on ESG.
 It can share the data with other applications to perform tasks like generating reports etc. The application may call the serverless function just once and then write the list to Redis Cache.
 We can also add a serverless function to read universe data from cached data to perform other tasks.